 The Damschen Lab is looking for a motivated, organized, and enthusiastic undergraduate science major with an interest in botany, ecology, or conservation biology to fill a paid Lead Undergraduate Research Technician opening.
 We are looking for an undergraduate who is an excellent leader and can work ~8-10 hours/week during the Spring 2019 semester and full time during Summer 2019 with potential to continue part time for the 2019-2020 school year.
-Applications are due November 26, 2018.
+Applications will being to be considered on November 26, 2018 until position is filled.
 Complete details on the position and how to apply can be found here: Damschen Lab Research Technician Position Information

 Damschen Lab Ph.D.
 Position in Plant Community Dynamics and Climate Change